A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

 Let us verify this.
 The generator of the source is a family which pumps the generator of $\Omega^3_{\Spin} \cong \bZ$ to the boundary over each quarter of the circle $S(\rho)$.
 When we form the $\rho$-defect, we have four copropagating 1+1D chiral Majorana modes, with $\bZ/4$ acting as a permutation.
 This corresponds to a charge 1 and a charge 2 left-handed Weyl.
 If this was a $U(1)$ symmetry, its chiral anomaly would be $1^2 + 2^2 = 5$, which is indeed coprime to 8, so when $U(1)$ is reduced to $\bZ/4$, this is a generator of $\bZ/8$.

-\subsubsection{$SU(2)$ symmetry breaking for fermions}
+\subsection{$SU(2)$ symmetry breaking for fermions}

 Now we discuss $SU(2)$ and $SO(3)$ symmetry breaking in fermion systems.
 There are three cases of interest, $SU(2) \times \bZ/2^F$, $SO(3) \times \bZ/2^F$, and $SU(2)^F$, where the latter has a spin-charge relation where fermions carry half integer spin and bosons carry integer spin.
 We will consider symmetry breaking by both spin-$1/2$ and spin-1 order parameters.
 The relevant classifications are shown in Table \ref{tab:SU2_anomaly_groups}.
+Once again we refer the reader to \cite[\S 7]{MathSmith} for the computation of the anomaly groups and long exact sequences.
 As input, we need $\Omega_*^\Spin$, as discussed above, and several families of bordism groups that have not yet appeared in this paper. \begin{itemize} \item $\Omega_*^\Spin(B\SO(3))$ is calculated in low degrees by Wan-Wang~\cite[\S 5.3.3]{WW19}. \item $\Omega_*^\Spin(B\SU(2))$ is calculated in low degrees by Lee-Tachikawa~\cite[Appendix B.2]{LT21}. \item $\Omega_*^{\Spin^h}$ is calculated in low degrees by Freed-Hopkins~\cite[Theorem 9.97]{FH16}. \end{itemize}